Use this to search the site! Just type your request in the blank and click!

 The second kind is associated with "Volga Germans" or "Germans from Russia".
 In 1763, Catherine the Great of Russia issued an invitation for Europeans to came and live in Russia, and over the next decade, many did so, including several thousand German families who took the offer and settled on the Volga River, hence the name "Volga-Germans".
 These people, perhaps influenced by contact with another culture, have a different kind of "butterball".
 It's not a potato.
 It's like a round dumpling made with breadcrumbs, something like a Jewish "matzo ball".
 These "butterballs" are added to broths or soups, often to chicken noodle soup, not necessarily just chicken broth.
 The type of broth they're added to varies, so there is not just one recipe for "butterball soup."
 It may vary from family to family.

-I found a lot of recipes and references to "butterballs" and "butterball soup".
+I found a lot of recipes for and references to "butterballs" and "butterball soup".
 With so little information, I cannot say which, if any, might be similar to your great-great-grandmother's soup.
 I found that recipes for the "butterballs" themselves were similar, so one of the recipes that I found should be close, but when it comes to the broth, I cannot help you.
 It will be up to you and your relatives to decide what kind of broth it was and to find a similar recipe.
 These links should help, and you can find more by going to Google and searching on "butterball soup" and "butter ball soup".
 See:

 Butterball Potatoes: